Germany took in more than 200,000 migrants last month

 His CSU colleague Joachim Herrmann, the Bavarian interior minister, said up to 280,000 may have entered German territory last month.

-The CSU is the sister party of Merkel’s Christian Democratic Union (CDU), who rule in coalition with the center-left Social Democrats (SPD).
+The CSU is the sister party of Merkel’s Christian Democratic Union (CDU), who rule in coalition with the centre-left Social Democrats (SPD).

 Germany expects as many as 800,000 migrants to come to the country this year alone -- around 1 percent of the current population -- and Bavaria in the south of the country is where many of them are crossing the border.